 More on ISTDP for Treatment-Resistant Depression

-Another unique way the ISTDP therapist works to maximize treatment success is by paying close attention to the body’s signals of feelings and anxiety.
-Working within an individual’s “window of tolerance” for anxiety is essential to a good therapy outcome.
-People whose anxiety is too high naturally withdraw from contact or quit therapy altogether.
-If you are prone to higher levels of anxiety we would probably spend more time practicing regulating your anxiety, particularly in the initial stages of therapy.
+The ISTDP therapist pays close attention to the body’s signals Working within an individual’s “window of tolerance” for anxiety is essential to a good therapy outcome.
+People whose anxiety is too high naturally withdraw, or may quit therapy altogether.
+If you are prone to higher levels of anxiety, we would probably spend more time practicing regulating your anxiety, particularly in the initial stages of therapy.

-When we avoid anxiety in therapy — for example, by talking about issues without feeling an emotional connection to them — therapy can grind to a halt.
-People who experienced this in prior therapies often report “we talked about a lot of things, and the therapist listened and made comments, but nothing changed.”
+On the other hand, people who experience little anxiety often become discouraged in therapy because they feel “nothing is happening.”
+When we avoid anxiety in therapy — for example, by talking about issues without feeling an emotional connection — progress can grind to a halt.
+People who experience this may say, “We talked about a lot of things, and the therapist listened and made comments, but nothing changed.”

-Lambert, M.J.
+[¹] Lambert, M.J.
 (2013).
 The efficacy and effectiveness of psychotherapy.
 In M.J.
 Lambert (Ed.), Bergin and Garfield’s handbook of psychotherapy and behavior change (169–208).
 Hoboken, NJ: Wiley.

-Town, J.M., Abbass, A., Stride, C., & Bernier, D. (2017).
+[²] Town, J.M., Abbass, A., Stride, C., & Bernier, D. (2017).
 A randomized controlled trial of intensive short-term dynamic psychotherapy for treatment-resistant depression: The Halifax depression study.
 Journal of Affective Disorders, 214, 15–25.